hdmf-dev/hdmf/docs/source/sidecar.rst

   field being modified.
 - ``"relative_path"``: The relative path from the data type with the given object ID to the field being modified.

-Operations can result in invalid files, i.e., files that do not conform to the specification.
+.. warning:

+    Modifying a file via a sidecar file can result in files that are no longer compliant with the format specification of the file.
+E.g., we may ``delete`` a required dataset via a sidecar operation, resulting in an invalid file that in the worst case, may longer be readable because required arguments are missing.
     It is strongly recommended that the file is validated against the schema after loading the sidecar JSON.
-In some cases, the file cannot be read because the file is invalid.

 Replacing values of a dataset/attribute with a scalar or 1-D array
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^